 \subsection{Results}

-In the experiment, we randomly selected three data points from the benchmark training set to perform 3-shot evaluations, ensuring consistency in the model output format.
-To mitigate potential bias, the experiment was repeated three times, and the average value of the results was reported as the final outcome.
+In the experiments, we randomly select three data points from the benchmark training set to perform 3-shot evaluations, ensuring consistency in the model output format.
+To mitigate potential bias, the experiment is repeated three times, and the average value of the results is reported as the final outcome.

 Table~\ref{tab:result1} summarizes the overall performance of various models on standard medical benchmarks.
-Notably, some newer models (e.g., LLaMA3.1-8B), including general-purpose models, occasionally surpass specialized medical fine-tuned models on certain benchmarks.
-Our model, FineMedLM, achieves significant improvements across all benchmarks compared to its base model, LLaMA3.1-8B, with an average performance gain of 12\%.
+Notably, some newer models (e.g., Llama3.1-8B), including general-purpose models, occasionally surpass specialized medical fine-tuned models on certain benchmarks.
+Our model, FineMedLM, achieves significant improvements across all benchmarks compared to its base model, Llama3.1-8B, with an average performance gain of 12\%.
 However, FineMedLM underperforms on Chinese benchmarks (C-Eval, CMB-Exam, CMExam) relative to Baichuan2-7B, which benefits from pretraining on extensive Chinese datasets.
-FineMedLM-o1 exhibits strong performance across all benchmarks, outperforming FineMedLM by an average of 10 percentage points, highlighting the critical role of robust reasoning capabilities in addressing medical problems.
+FineMedLM-o1 exhibits strong performance across all benchmarks, outperforming FineMedLM by an average of 10\%, highlighting the critical role of robust reasoning capabilities in addressing medical problems.

 Table~\ref{tab:result2} presents our performance on challenging medical benchmarks that require complex reasoning.
-FineMedLM-o1 shows a significant improvement in reasoning ability over FineMedLM, with a gain of approximately 27 percentage points.Notably, FineMedLM-o1 achieves superior average performance compared to the recently released HuatuoGPT-o1 on the medical subset of MMLU-Pro.
+FineMedLM-o1 shows a significant improvement in reasoning ability over FineMedLM, with a gain of approximately 27\%.Notably, FineMedLM-o1 achieves superior average performance compared to the recently released HuatuoGPT-o1 on the medical subset of MMLU-Pro.
 This phenomenon can be attributed to our carefully crafted synthetic data and optimized training process.
 Furthermore, the introduction of TTT further boosts FineMedLM-o1's reasoning capabilities, bringing its performance on par with GPT-4o-mini.